svhawkins/B-Minor-Compiler/README.txt

  - some functions (namely the codegen functions) have had their signatures modified.
    Some return an error status and expr_codegen takes an additonal boolean option.

+ - expr_codegen only does 'intermediate value tracking' (evaluates the expression during generation) with literals (so far). if an expression contains an identifier and has underflow, overflow, divsion-by-zero, etc., the code generator will fail to express that.
 *****************